M-3LAB/awesome-industrial-anomaly-detection/README.md

 ---

 🔥🔥🔥 How well are current MLLMs performing as industrial quality inspectors?
 Which MLLM performs best in industrial anomaly detection?
-Please refer to our recent research in ICLR. [[ICLR 2025]](https://arxiv.org/abs/2410.09453)[[Github]](https://github.com/jam-cc/MMAD)
+Please refer to our recent research. [[ICLR 2025]](https://arxiv.org/abs/2410.09453)[[Github]](https://github.com/jam-cc/MMAD)

 ---
 ## Table of Contents